sonic160/digital_twin_robot/README.md

 ## Credits

+This work is partially supported by the French Research Council (ANR) JCJC projct **Digital Failure Twin** under contract number ANR-22-CE10-0004.

-This project is based on the following projects:
+This project benifits from the following open source projects:
+- To be updated.

 ## Contributors ✨